About Heart Rhythm

-Heart Rhythm Associates, located in Greenville, North Carolina, is a specialized medical practice focusing on cardiology and clinical cardiac electrophysiology, serving patients across eastern North Carolina with comprehensive care for heart rhythm disorders.
-Founded on December 5, 2000, by Dr. David W. Frazier, MD, a board-certified clinical cardiac electrophysiologist with over 30 years of experience, the practice emphasizes personalized patient care and advanced treatments.
-In July 2019, Dr. Gregory S. Harris, MD, PhD, also a clinical cardiac electrophysiologist, joined the group following his fellowship completion, bringing additional expertise to the team.
+Heart Rhythm Associates is a specialized medical practice located in Greenville, North Carolina, focused exclusively on cardiology and clinical cardiac electrophysiology.
+We provide comprehensive, personalized care for patients with heart rhythm disorders across eastern North Carolina.
+Founded on December 5, 2000, by Dr. David W. Frazier, MD — a board-certified clinical cardiac electrophysiologist with over 30 years of experience — the practice has been built on a commitment to advanced treatments and patient-centered care.
+In July 2019, Dr. Gregory S. Harris, MD, PhD joined the group following the completion of his fellowship, bringing additional expertise in arrhythmia management and cardiovascular research.

 Our Mission

-Deliver exceptional cardiac rhythm care with compassion, trust, and clinical excellence.
+Deliver exceptional cardiac rhythm care with compassion, trust, and clinical excellence for every patient we serve.

 Our Vision

-To be recognized as a trusted leader in heart rhythm management, improving lives with innovation and care.
+To be recognized as a trusted leader in heart rhythm management, improving lives through innovation and dedicated care.

 Our Expertise

-Specialized in atrial fibrillation, flutter, pacemakers, and advanced electrophysiology treatments.
+Specialized in atrial fibrillation, flutter, pacemakers, ICDs, and advanced electrophysiology procedures.

 Our Team